LaunchCodeEducation/lchs/src/chapters/databases/project-part2.rst

 matter how tiny the mistake.
 Even forgetting to put quotes around a string value is enough to throw an error.

-You should expect users to make mistakes in any form, so your program must be able to survive these errors.
+You should expect users to make mistakes in any of the forms, so your program must be able to survive these errors.
 You should also provide users feedback about what went wrong.

 Catch SQL Syntax Errors
 -----------------------